 If you are a regular traveler or even someone who takes trips once or twice a year, you have probably used or at least heard of Airbnb by now.
-For the uninitiated, Airbnb is a famous travel accommodation website and app used all over the world.
-Be it budget bookings for one or something swanky for a group, you can find everything among their almost infinite listings.
+For the uninitiated, Airbnb is a famous travel accommodation site and app used all over the world.
+Whether you're looking for budget bookings for one or something swanky for a larger group, you can find almost any type of accommodation among their almost infinite listings.
 Gone are the days of booking cookie-cutter hotel rooms in bland surroundings.
 Airbnb offers a fun, alternative way to spice up your vacation.

 - OYO Rooms

-Vrbo is short for 'Vacation Rentals By Owners'.
-It is not as famous as Airbnb but has been around for a longer time.
-The mode of operation of this app is simple—you rent out vacation properties listed by owners in the area.
+Vrbo is short for vacation rentals by owners.
+It is not as famous as Airbnb, but it has actually been around for a longer time.
+The way this app works is simple—you rent out vacation properties listed by homeowners in the area you're visiting.

-While Airbnb has all kinds of options when it comes to properties from service apartments, rentals, as well as hosted experiences, Vrbo offers only full rooms or properties.
-Hence, it is best advised to book your place through this app if you're in groups of four or more.
+While Airbnb has all kinds of options when it comes to properties (e.g., single rooms, service apartments, shared spaces, and hosted experiences), Vrbo offers only full properties.
+For this reason, many users book places through this app if they're in groups of four or more.

-Coming to the interface, once again Airbnb takes the cake.
-But to Vrbo's credit, you would be surprised by the quality of its listing.
-If you're a homeowner, you can also register on the app with a nominal booking fee.
-It's a win-win for everyone involved.
+In terms of interface, Airbnb once again takes the cake.
+But to Vrbo's credit, the quality of its listings noticeably higher.
+If you're a homeowner, you can register on the app and rent your property with a nominal booking fee.

-It's a well-established fact that Booking.com is the king of the online hotel booking business.
+It's a well-established fact that Booking.com is the king of the online hotel-booking business.
 The site is one of the best places to get awesome deals on hotel rooms all across the globe.
 If you're on the lookout for a rental, Booking.com has got your back in this department as well.
-Although not its main function, you can book apartments and vacation homes for a fair price from the website.
-With the decline of hotel culture, it seems like this site is trying to keep up with the times.
+Although not its main function, you can book apartments and vacation homes for a fair price on this website.
+With the decline of hotel culture, it seems like Booking.com is trying to keep up with the times.

-Once again, if you're someone who owns a property and are looking to rent out, you can sign up on the website for free.
+Once again, if you're someone who owns a property and is looking to rent it out, you can sign up on booking.com for free.
 However, the site will charge for every booking you make.
-If you're looking for an alternative to Airbnb, Booking.com should be a good fit.
+If you're looking for an alternative to Airbnb, Booking.com may be a good fit.

-HomeAway is another famous vacation rental giant that is fast catching up to Airbnb.
-Vrbo, the portal I talked about earlier is, in fact, a subsidiary of this company.
-As a result, you will find some similar places on both websites.
+HomeAway is another famous vacation-rental giant that is quickly catching up to Airbnb.
+Vrbo, the portal I talked about earlier, is in fact a subsidiary of this company.
+As a result, you will find similar places on both websites.
 However, being the parent company, HomeAway has a lot more options and listings.

-While Vrbo only lists out vacation homes for mainly small groups, HomeAway also provides listings of smaller apartments and cottages, ideal for solo travelers or couples.
-In case you're not finding what you're looking for on Vrbo, chances are you would find it here.
+While Vrbo mainly lists vacation homes for small groups, HomeAway also provides listings of smaller apartments and cottages ideal for solo travelers or couples.
+If you're not finding what you're looking for on Vrbo, chances are you might find it here.

-Property owners can register at HomeAway with either a fixed annual fee or sign up for free and pay interest for every booking.
-It may not be a leader of travel accommodation, but it is a solid substitute for Airbnb nonetheless.
+Property owners can register at HomeAway either by paying a fixed annual fee or signing up for free and paying interest for every booking.
+It may not be a leader in travel accommodation, but it is a solid substitute for Airbnb nonetheless.

-You may or may not have heard of Flipkey, but you would have certainly heard of TripAdvisor, who owns this company.
-Flipkey provides property listings of all kinds, pretty much like Airbnb.
-The number of properties and cities covered, however, are comparatively less, which is true for pretty much all Airbnb alternatives.
+You may or may not have heard of Flipkey, but you have almost certainly heard of TripAdvisor, which owns this company.
+Like Airbnb, Flipkey provides property listings of all kinds, but fewer properties and cities are covered, which is true for pretty much all Airbnb alternatives.
 Another major difference is that Flipkey doesn't provide dormitories.
-You will not find communes or hostels on this site, so it is not very budget-friendly.
+You will not find communes or hostels on this site, so it is not always very budget-friendly.

 However, Flipkey does have a pretty neat search filter.
-If you're on the lookout for something specific like a property with an ocean or a mountain view, they have got you covered.
-In case you have your four-legged furry friend accompanying you on your travels, you can specifically look for pet-friendly accommodations as well.
+If you're on the lookout for something specific—like a property with an ocean view or mountains nearby—they have got you covered.
+And if your four-legged furry friend will accompanying you on your travels, you can look specifically for pet-friendly accommodations as well.

 For property owners, registering on Flipkey has a distinct advantage.
 Once registered, your property will show up on the TripAdvisor search engine, ensuring that your place gets all the exposure it needs.

 Homestay is one of the better travel accommodation services out there.
-Unlike Airbnb, which lists out hosted as well as private properties, Homestay exclusively shows places inhabited by the owners.
-Staying at a place listed on this site is not only a great experience overall, but is also culturally enlightening.
+Unlike Airbnb, which lists both hosted and private properties, Homestay exclusively offers places inhabited by the owners.
+Staying at a place listed on this site is not only a great experience overall, but it can also be very culturally enlightening.

-You can stay at home with a local, who knows everything about their city.
-Most of the time, the properties listed are gorgeous and the experience, enriching.
-Also, did I mention the fact that breakfast is complementary?
+Using Homestay, you can stay with a local who knows everything about their city.
+Most of the time, the properties listed are gorgeous, and the resulting experiences are quite enriching.
+Did I mention that breakfast is complementary?

-Of course, it does have some drawbacks; the major one being the high demand and low supply.
-Let's face it; not many homeowners opt for giving out their place for rent, which severely limits the number of houses in a city.
-Compared to Airbnb, the listings are far less, meaning you need to be booking your stay well in advance.
+Of course, this site does have some drawbacks, the major one being the high demand and low supply.
+Let's face it—not many homeowners opt to rent out part of their personal space, and this severely limits the number of houses available in any given city.
+Compared to Airbnb, there are far fewer listings, so to use this site, you'll need to book your stay well in advance.

-Imagine Airbnb, but with a high-priced model and super swanky properties to match it, and you get OneFineStay.
+Imagine Airbnb but with a higher-priced model and super swanky properties to match, and you get onefinestay.
 It is currently operational in only a few cities across the globe, but it is still a premier choice for the affluent.
 Now, these aren't five-star hotels that charge a bomb for a room or a suite.
-All the properties on OneFineStay are actual private properties, but there are no hosts.
-So you get luxurious and extravagant properties around major cities in the world all to yourself.
-If money isn't a problem for you, and you don't mind splurging a bit for the right place, OneFineStay is for you.
+All the properties on onefinestay are actual private properties, but there are no hosts.
+So you get luxurious and extravagant accommodations in major cities around the world all to yourself.
+If money isn't a problem for you, and you don't mind splurging a bit for the right place, onefinestay is the perfect choice for you.

-Homeowners too can register for their properties to be rented out.
-However, the company has very high standards for what qualifies as a place worthy of its site.
+Homeowners can register their properties to be rented out on the site, but the company has very high standards for what qualifies as a suitable place.
 Also, the booking fee is quite steep.
-With the payoff so high, however, it doesn't come as a surprise.
-Those looking for an Airbnb alternative will love what OneFineStay offers.
+With the payoff so high, however, that doesn't come as much of a surprise.
+Those looking for a higher-end Airbnb alternative will love what onefinestay has to offer.

-More professional and streamlined than other vacation rentals, VillasDirect is a great place to find properties specific to one's needs.
-The best part is, they are not a part of some larger conglomerate, so the listings are often unique.
-If you want a lot of interesting options while booking a place, VillasDirect will fit the bill.
+More professional and streamlined than other vacation rentals, VILLASdirect is a great place to find properties specific to one's needs.
+The best part is that they are not a part of some larger conglomerate, so the listings are often unique.
+If you want a lot of interesting options you can't find elsewhere, VILLASdirect fits the bill.

-However, there is a difference in the way the app works.
-Properties are rented out by management companies instead of individual owners.
-This ensures better quality and services.
-Also, there is no booking fee when you rent out a place on VillasDirect, which is a major win for any traveler.
+However, the way the app works is different from most of the other entries on this list.
+Properties are rented out by management companies instead of individual owners to ensure better quality and service.
+Also, there is no booking fee when you rent a place on VILLASdirect, which is a major win for any traveler.

-Homeowners can still register their properties here, only not directly.
-They are usually paired up with a middleman group, who take things forward.
-Of course, they have to pay a certain commission for every successful booking.
+Homeowners can still register their properties here, just not directly.
+They are usually paired with a middleman group that takes things forward.
+Of course, owners still have to pay a certain commission for every successful booking.

-It goes without saying that you can travel as well as stay for literally the same price, which is a major win for budget travelers.
-They also tend to be pretty spacious, which is an added bonus.
-There are no middlemen or hidden fee on Outdoorsy as all the properties listed on the app belong to actual owners, who rent it out when they are not using it.
+It goes without saying that you can travel in your selected RV in addition to staying in it for a single price, which is a major win for budget travelers.
+The caravans listed also tend to be pretty spacious, which is an added bonus.
+There are no middlemen or hidden fees on Outdoorsy, as all the properties listed on the app belong to actual owners who rent them out when they are not using them.
 Unique, exciting, and completely private, Outdoorsy is a wanderer's dream come true.

 If you own a caravan and are looking to rent it out, you can register on the website for free.
-There are no strings attached and the money you receive per booking is entirely yours.
-It sounds appealing, doesn't it?
+There are no strings attached, and the money you receive for bookings is entirely yours.
+Sounds appealing, doesn't it?

-Want to try something radical and profitable at the same time?
-Then try out Couchsurfing.
+Want to try something radical and equitable at the same time?
+Then try Couchsurfing.
 It's a brilliant way to travel and stay, especially if you're on your own.
-With Couchsurfing, you can stay in the home of a host for free.
-Yes, you read that right, absolutely free!
+With Couchsurfing, you can stay in your host's home for free.
+Yes, you read that right—absolutely free!

 However, the procedure to get this free pass is not so easy.
 The app is also a kind of social network—a way for travelers to connect and make friends all around the globe.
-If you're looking to stay someplace, you must fill out your profile completely, including basic details as well as interesting aspects about yourself.
+If you're looking to stay someplace, you must fill out your profile completely, including basic details and interesting information about yourself.
 The more creative you are, the better.
-Then, if you find a place in the city that you really like, you have to place a request to the owner and strike a correspondence.
+Then, if you find a place in a city that you really like, you have to make a request to the owner and strike up a correspondence.
 Finally, if you two click, the place is yours, and you also earned yourself a new friend.

-Of course, Couchsurfing works on a quid pro quo basis, so if you find a great place with a lovely host, be sure to keep a spare room ready at your home, too.
-A prime example of an alternative lifestyle and traveling on a shoestring budget, Couchsurfing is a must-have on every globe trotter's phone.
+Of course, Couchsurfing works on a quid-pro-quo basis, so if you find a great place with a lovely host, be sure to keep a spare room ready at your home, too.
+A prime example of a budget travel service catered to those with openminded lifestyles, Couchsurfing is a must-have on every globetrotter's phone.

 10. OYO Rooms

-With millions of properties listed all across the planet, there is no dearth of options available.
-From small cities to the bustle of the metropolis, OYO Rooms are everywhere.
+With millions of properties listed all across the planet, there is no dearth of options here.
+From small cities to bustling metropolises, OYO Rooms are everywhere.
 So, if you are looking for an affordable, reliable place to stay, look no further.

-While it is safe to say that Airbnb will remain the undisputed king for some time, it would be prudent to keep an eye out for the aforementioned apps, for in the fast and ever-changing world of online services, nothing is set in stone.
+While it is safe to say that Airbnb will remain the undisputed vacation-rental leader for some time, it would be prudent to keep an eye on the apps listed here because in the fast and ever-changing world of online services, nothing is set in stone.

 So, what did you think of the list?
-Do you have any other sites and apps like Airbnb mind that deserve to be up here?
+Do you know of any other sites and apps like Airbnb that deserve to be listed here?
 Let me know in the comments section.